Crasicus/Example_PHP/README.md

 # Example_PHP

-# This was a project that I began as my own initiative to provide our school IT team with a system for pupils to register their devices for technical support.
+# This was a project that I began as my own initiative.
+The intention was to provide our school IT team with a system for pupils to register their devices for technical support.

-# This project was approved by the head of IT after I demonstrated my work, however I then started over to create something that closer matched his specifications.
+# I demonstrated my work to the head of IT services and he approved the project.
+However, after discussions with him, I had a better idea of what was required.
+I started over to create something that closer matched his specifications.

 # The follow up was written in C# and is visible in my Example_CSharp repository.